We only create and promote responsible tourism activities. This was from the very beginning the core of our work philosophy.

-The concept of responsible tourism has been the focus of many debates regarding the future of the travel and tourism industry.
-Many companies define themselves as being responsible in the way they manage their tourism related activities, but few of them actually are.
-There’s a lot of greenwashing involved, the same way ecotourism – in fact a well-defined concept – was used years ago for every nature-based activity or accommodation.
+Responsible tourism has been the focus of many debates regarding the future of the travel and tourism industry.
+Many companies define themselves as being responsible in the way they manage their tourism-related activities but few of them actually are.
+There is a lot of greenwashing, the same way ecotourism was used years ago for every nature-based activity or accommodation.

 Simply put, responsible tourism is about ‘making better places for people to live in and better places for people to visit’ (Cape Town Declaration on Responsible Tourism, 2002).

 According to the Cape Town Declaration, implementing a responsible tourism strategy implies coordinated actions like: